vaskot1986/excel-insight-analyzer/README.md

 ```

 ## License
-This project is licensed under the MIT License.
+This project belongs to Ar